- Home

 Rustic interior design is all about balancing classic simplicity with natural elements inspired by the outdoors.

 It features plenty of wood, exposed stone and brick, leather, iron, and natural fibres.
-Warmth is added by including soft textiles, like cosy sofas, plush armchairs, and woolly rugs and blankets.
-Furniture is usually dark, sturdy, and classic.
-Weathered looks are also popular when it comes to rustic furniture.
+Warmth is usually added with soft textiles – like cosy sofas, plush armchairs, and woolly rugs and blankets.
+Furniture is often dark, sturdy, and classic.
+Weathered looks are also popular with rustic furniture.

-Rustic designs bring together the best of classic contemporary with warmth and cosiness, so it’s unsurprising that this look is as popular in cities as it is in country homes.
-Ambient lighting is important too, whether it’s from an open fireplace or a statement lamp.
+These designs combine the best of classic contemporary with warmth and cosiness, so unsurprisingly, this look is as popular in cities as it is in country homes.
+Ambient lighting is important, too, whether from an open fireplace or a statement lamp.

 7. French country